nealsid/emacs-module-wrapper-template/README.md

 into something like this:

 ```
+/* This is your same function that encapsulates work you need to do in C++ */
 emacs_value lisp_callable(emacs_env* env, const string s, std::optional<int> i) {
   cout << s << endl;
   cout << i.value() << endl;